nmaswood/CTA-2012-Data-Visual/README.md

 # CTA-2012-Data-Visual

-This project aggregates information about October 2012 bus ridership data and displays it via the Google Maps API
+##This project aggregates information about October 2012 bus ridership data
+and displays it via the Google Maps API

+## Data Schema from CSV

 | column        | data_type           |
 | :-------------: |:-------------:|